Banata

 Application-level encryption for sensitive data with key management and field-level encryption support.

-The Vault provides an application-level encryption layer for sensitive data such as PII, tokens, certificates, and secrets.
-Rather than relying solely on database-level encryption, the Vault encrypts values before they reach storage, ensuring that even with direct database access, secret data remains unreadable without the correct key.
+The Vault gives you an application-level encryption layer for sensitive data — PII, tokens, certificates, and secrets.
+Instead of relying solely on database-level encryption, the Vault encrypts values before they reach storage.
+Even with direct database access, your secret data stays unreadable without the correct key.

 How It Works

-The Vault uses AES-256-GCM (Galois/Counter Mode) authenticated encryption with the following process:
+The Vault uses AES-256-GCM (Galois/Counter Mode) authenticated encryption.
+Here's what happens under the hood:

 typescript